Indian Solar Power Sector

 Sep 2018 | Hartek Solar Bags Rooftop Solar Projects in Chandigarh

-“Hartek Solar has secured most of the orders from owners of kanal houses, which have started opting for rooftop solar since the UT administration made solar systems mandatory for all buildings with an area of 500 sq yd and above,” Hartek Solar Director Simarpreet Singh said in a release here.
+“Hartek Group has secured most of the orders from owners of kanal houses, which have started opting for rooftop solar projects since the UT administration made solar systems mandatory for all buildings with an area of 500 sq yd and above,” Hartek Group CEO & Executive Director, Simarpreet Singh said in a release here.

-Chandigarh, September 13, 2018: Hartek Solar said Thursday it has bagged orders for more than 100-kWp rooftop solar projects from about 25 households in the city.
+Chandigarh, September 13, 2018: Hartek Group said Thursday it has bagged orders for more than 100-kWp rooftop solar projects from about 25 households in the city.

-“Hartek Solar has secured most of the orders from owners of kanal houses, which have started opting for rooftop solar since the UT administration made solar systems mandatory for all buildings with an area of 500 sq yd and above,” Hartek Solar Director Simarpreet Singh said in a release here.
+“Hartek Group has secured most of the orders from owners of kanal houses, which have started opting for rooftop solar since the UT administration made solar systems mandatory for all buildings with an area of 500 sq yd and above,” Hartek Group, CEO & Executive Director, Simarpreet Singh said in a release here.

 “While owners of kanal houses are required to install only 1-kWp systems, most of the rooftop plants being installed by us in kanal houses are in the 5-kWp range, which is an encouraging sign pointing towards the greater acceptance of rooftop solar among residents in recent months,” he further said.